ComposableFi/composable/docs/docs/faqs/terms-of-use.md

 # Terms of Use
 As of January 18, 2023

-These Terms of Use (“Terms”) constitute a binding and enforceable legal contract between Composable Finance Ltd. and its affiliates (“Composable,” “we,” “us,” or the “Company”) and you, an end user of the services (“you” or “User”) at https://www.composable.finance, https://picasso.xyz and https://tools.xcvm.dev/ (the “Services”).
+These Terms of Use (“Terms”) constitute a binding and enforceable legal contract between Composable Foundation and its affiliates (“Composable,” “we,” “us,” or the “Company”) and you, an end user of the services (“you” or “User”) at https://www.composable.finance, https://picasso.xyz and https://tools.xcvm.dev/ (the “Services”).
 These Terms also include any guidelines, announcements, additional terms, policies, and disclaimers made available